Skip to main content

 How does ICC coverage apply to substantially damaged Cape Coral homes?

-For Cape Coral homes declared substantially damaged after Ian, the Increased Cost of Compliance provision typically contributes up to $30,000 toward elevation.
-Combined with NFIP savings of 40–80% after the lift, the long-term cost picture often favors elevating over repeated repairs.
+For Cape Coral homes with a Substantial Damage Determination, the Increased Cost of Compliance provision typically contributes up to $30,000 toward elevation.
+Combined with any NFIP savings confirmed by a property-specific quote, the long-term cost picture often favors elevating over repeated repairs.

 Get a Free Cape Coral Elevation Consultation